-- (b) The time occupied by an employee in filling in any time book or cards, or in making any records, shall be treated as time, of duty; but this clause does not apply to "checking" in or out at beginning or end of duty. - (20) Right of Entry of Union Official.-A duly accredited representative of the Federated Furnishing Trade Society of Australasia shall have the right to enter employers' workshops during the midday meal hour for the purpose of interviewing employees on legitimate Union business on the following conditions:-

-- (a) That he produces his authority to the gatekeeper or such other person as may be appointed by the employer; (b) That he interview employees only at the places where they are taking their meal; (c) That not more than one representative in all be in any workshop at any one time; (d) That no one representative visit a workshop more than onee in each week; (e) That if any employer alleges that a representative is unduly interfering with his workshop or is creating disaffection amongst his employees or is offensive in his methods or is committing a breach of any of the previous conditions, such employer may refuse the right of entry but the representative shall have the right to bring such refusal before this Wages Board. - (21) Piece-work.- The employer may fix his own piece-work prices or task rates provided such prices or rates enable an employee of average capacity working under like conditions to earn at least 10 per cent. more than the minimum weekly wage prescribed for the class of work performed.
+- (b) The time occupied by an employee in filling in any time book or cards, or in making any records, shall be treated as time, of duty; but this clause does not apply to "checking" in or out at beginning or end of duty. - (21) RIGHT OF ENTRY OF UNION OFFICIAL.-A duly accredited representative of the Federated Furnishing Trade Society of Australasia shall have the right to enter employers' workshops during the midday meal hour for the purpose of interviewing employees on legitimate Union business on the following conditions:- - (a) That he produces his authority to the gatekeeper or such other person as may be appointed by the employer; - (b) That he interview employees only at the places where they are taking their meal; - (c) That not more than one representative in all be in any workshop at any one time; - (d) That no one representative visit a workshop more than once in each week; - (e) That if any employer alleges that a representative is unduly interfering with his workshop or is creating disaffection amongst his employees or is offensive in his methods or is committing a breach of any of the previous conditions, such employer may refuse the right of entry but the representative shall have the right to bring such refusal before this Wages Board. - (22) Piece-work.-The employer may fix his own piece-work prices or task rates provided such prices or rates enable an employee of average capacity working under like conditions to earn at least 10 per cent. more than the minimum weekly wage prescribed for the class of work performed.
 The same piece-work prices shall be paid to all piece-workers doing the same operation in the factory, whether they be apprentices or improvers on piece-work, or otherwise.

-All piece-workers who are available and ready and willing to work during the ordinary working hours shall be paid in each week in the case of males not less than 82s., and in the case of females not less than 53s.
-0d.
+All piece workers who are available and ready and willing to work during the ordinary working hours shall be paid in each week in the case of males not less than 90s., and in the case of females not less than 57s.
+6d.

-(22) PERIODICAL ADJUSTMENT OF WAGES.-The wages rates set out in clause (3) are based upon the following basic wage for adult males and minimum wage for adult females, and, pursuant to the provisions of section 21 of the Factories and Shopi Act 1934 shall be automatically increased or decreased by the same amount and at the same time as such basic wage and minimum wage.
+(23) PERIODICAL ADJUSTMENT OF WAGES.-The wages rates set out in clause (3) are based upon the following basic wage for adult males and minimum wage for adult females, and, pursuant to the provisions of section 21 of the Factories and Shops Act 1934 shall be automatically increased or decreased by the same amount and at the same time as such basic wage and minimum wage.

-The basic wage rates and minimum wage rates shown hereunder shall be adjusted as prescribed in clause (23).
+The basic wage rates and minimum wage rates shown hereunder shall be adjusted as prescribed in clause (24).

-.
 Place.
-Needs Basic Wage for Adult Males and Minhum Wage for Adult Fémales (Adjustable). .
+Needs Basic Wage for Adult Males and Minimum Wage for Adult Females (Adjustable).
 Loading (Constant).
-Total Basic Wage for Adult Males and Minimum Wage for Adult Females.
+Total Basic Wage for Adult Males and Mininum Wage for Adult Females.
 Index Number Set Assigned.
-Within 20 miles of G.P.O., Melbourne- Males Females Within 10 miles of G.P.O., Geelong, same as the contemporaneous basic wage and minimum wage for Melbourne Warrnambool, same as the contemporaneous basic wage and minimum wage for Melbourne Mildura and Gippsland districts, same as the contemporaneous hasic wage and minimum wage for Melbourne Yallourn, until further order the same amount in excess of Melbourne as at present, viz., 6s.
-6d. per week Elsewhere.
-3s. and 1s.
-6d. respectively less than the contemporaneous basic wage and minimum wage for Melbourne £ s. d.
-3 16 0 2 1 0 £ s. d.
+Within 20 miles of G.P.O., Melbourne- Males Females Within 10 miles of G.P.O., Geelong, same as the contemporaneous basic wage and minimum wage for Melbourne Warrnambool, same as the contemporaneous basic wage and minimum wage for Melbourne Mildura and Gippsland districts, same as the contemporaneous basic wage and minimum wage for Melbourne Yallourn, until further order the same amount in excess of Melbourne as at present, viz., 6s.
+6d. per week Elsewhere, 3s. and 1s.
+6d. respectively less than the contemporaneous basic wage and minimum wage for Melbourne \$ s. d.
+4 1 0 2 3 6 £ s. d.
 0 6 0 0 3 0 £ s. d.
-4 2 0 2 4 0 Melbourne
+4 7 0 2 6 6 Melbourne